optimist0372/ascertainment-bias/README.md

 > ⚠️ **Note on reference data**
 >
-> The reference allele frequencies used for SweGen and TWB in this example are not true census-representative estimates.
+> The reference allele frequencies used for SweGen and TWB in this repository are not true census-representative estimates.
 >
 > They are included for illustration and practical demonstration only.
 >
-> For real analyses, users should use appropriately matched, census-representative reference data where available.
+> For real analyses, appropriately matched census-representative reference data should be used.

 ### 2. Ancestry-deconvolution approach